Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: This project aims to test the use of code-generating AI in the context of computational physics, from both the student’s and the instructor’s perspectives, and to explore the approaches and support mechanisms that would be appropriate to implement in the future.
+Abstract: This project aims to test the use of code-generating AI in the context of computational physics, from both the student’s and the instructor’s perspectives, and to explore the approaches and support measures that would be appropriate to implement in the future.
 The goal is therefore to prepare instructors to handle these situations and even to proactively integrate them into their course curriculum.

 Lightboard Recorded for the Student Math Mentoring Program (LEMME):

-Project Leader: Gaëtan Planchon
+Project Leader: Gaëtan PLANCHON

 Department: Faculty of Sciences

-Labook N’UM: Electronic Laboratory Workbooks for Students at the University of Montpellier:
+LabookUM Electronics Lab Workbooks for Students at the University of Montpellier:

-Project leaders: Christophe Raynaud & Sébastien Richeter
+Project Leaders: Christophe RAYNAUD & Sébastien RICHETER

-Abstract: The laboratory notebook is an essential tool for scientists, who use it to record information and results related to their experiments.
-The project aims to gradually implement the use of electronic lab notebooks for UM chemistry students to raise their awareness of current issues in good laboratory practices, particularly the collection, management, traceability, and sharing of research data, as well as intellectual property protection.
+Abstract: The lab notebook is an essential tool for scientists, who use it to record information and results related to their experiments.
+The project aims to gradually implement the use of electronic lab notebooks for chemistry students atUM to raise their awareness of current issues related to good laboratory practices, including the collection, management, traceability, and sharing of research data, as well as intellectual property protection.

 Project Leader: Christophe FOURNIER